 In these when a set of errors are encountered, correction becomes quite difficult as isolation of all components causes complications due to the vast expanse of the entire program.

-Why is incremental integration approach better?
+Why is the incremental integration approach better?

-In incremental integration the program is constructed and tested in small increments, while errors are easier to isolate and correct; the interface is more likely to be tested completely; and a systematic test approach may be applied.
+In incremental integration the program is constructed and tested in small increments, while errors are easier to isolate and correct; the interface is more likely to be tested completely, and a systematic test approach may be applied.